acend/kubernetes-basics-training/content/en/docs/troubleshooting/_index.md

 ```

 Then execute the port forwarding command using the Pod's name:
+Hint: Best run this command in a separate shell, or in the background by adding a ` &` at the end of the command.

 {{% onlyWhenNot sbb %}}

 ```bash
 {{% param cliToolName %}} port-forward <pod> 5000:5000 --namespace <namespace>
 ```

 Don't forget to change the Pod name to your own installation.
 If configured, you can use auto-completion.

 The output of the command should look like this: